Rueben Randle

-Rueben Jacob Randle (born May 7, 1991) is an American former professional football wide receiver.
-He played college football at Louisiana State University (LSU), and was selected by the New York Giants in the second round of the 2012 NFL draft.
+Rueben Jacob Randle (born May 7, 1991) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the LSU Tigers, and was selected by the New York Giants in the second round of the 2012 NFL draft.
 He also spent time with the Philadelphia Eagles, Chicago Bears and Winnipeg Blue Bombers.

 Early life

 Randle attended Bastrop High School in Bastrop, Louisiana, where he played both wide receiver and quarterback in his senior year due to the graduation of quarterback Randall Mackey.
 That year, Randle connected on 166 of 274 passes (60.6 completion percentage) for 2,442 yards and 20 touchdowns, while also rushing for a team-high 680 yards and 12 more scores.

 His sophomore year, when Bastrop won the state championship, Randle had 14 catches for 433 yards and seven touchdowns.
 As a junior, Randle had 55 receptions for 1,058 yards and 11 touchdowns, earning him a Class 4A All-Louisiana designation.
 Randle earned All-American honors by Parade, USA Today, and SuperPrep, and was a participant in the 2009 U.S. Army All-American Bowl.

 In addition to football, Randle also participated in basketball, baseball and track at Bastrop.

 As one of the top-rated prospects in the nation, Randle was a consensus five-star prospect by all major recruiting services.
 Randle was considered a five-star recruit by Rivals.com, as well as the No. 1 wide receiver prospect and the No. 2 overall prospect in the nation.
 Randle had numerous scholarship offers, but on February 4, 2009 (National Signing Day), he committed to Louisiana State University via letter of intent.
 He also considered Alabama, Oklahoma, Oklahoma State and Miami.

 Randle is an athlete that is a cross between A. J. Green and Julio Jones.
 He should have a similar impact at the next level.

 — 15px, 15px, Daniel Montoya, a national recruiting analyst for Rivals.com.